 Our favourite starters at Shabestan though, were the Borani Esfanaj, best described as a distant dry cousin to regular spinach saag, where spinach is simply fried with onions and garnished with sundried tomatoes; and the Homemade Cheese, a highly addictive smooth secret recipe cheese that chef makes himself on a daily basis.
 For a touch of fibre, you might want to add on a side salad such as the regular Shirazi Salad (S$ 12++) with cucumbers, tomatoes and onions in house dressing; or the more exotic Zeytoon Parvardeh (S$ 14++) with marinated green olives, walnuts, herbs, spices and pomegranate.

-Tried & Tasted Kebabs & Mains
+Tried & Tasted Kebabs & Mains at Shabestan

 While the delicious tapas-style beginning may be enough for some, those with heartier appetites (or larger groups) can try Shabestan’s only chargrilled vegetarian kebab – the Sabzi Kebab (S$ 25++), where grilled seasonal vegetables such as eggplants, cucumbers, red peppers, celery, mushrooms and chili peppers are marinated in a special homemade spice blend and then served with rice and green salad, making for a very substantial meal on its own.